jack23247/rasterfonts/LispM/README.md

 ## Authors

-This font was created by the MIT AI Lab for their Knight and CADR machines' operating system, and it was initially traced and reproduced by Jacopo Maltagliati in september 2020.
+This font was created in 1979 by the MIT AI Lab for their Knight and CADR machines' operating system, and it was hereby traced and reproduced in September 2020.